Teneppa/SmartglassBatteryMonitor/README.md

 # SmartglassBatteryMonitor
-A really simple battery level monitor for Raspberry Pi with an Arduino Pro Mini
+A really simple battery level monitor for Raspberry Pi Zero W with an Arduino Pro Mini

 ### Programs:
 * Python3 - autoshutdown.py - If the voltage is lower than the treshold, the Pi will be shut down